iifl-logo

 Indias infrastructure sector is rapidly growing and the key trends demonstrate positivity and optimism.
 The market for roads and highways in India is projected to exhibit a CAGR of 36.16% during 2016-2025, on account of growing Government initiatives to improve transportation infrastructure in the country.
 For the period of 2016-17 to 2021-22, the CAGR stands at 20%.

-Viksit Bharat @ 2047 is the vision of the Government of India to make India a developed nation by 2047.
-In line with the objective, the MoRTH is set to embark on an ambitious plan to construct 50,000 km of high-speed (access- controlled) corridors by the year 2047 The highways sector in India has been at the forefront of performance and innovation.
-The government is committed towards expanding the National Highway network over 2 Lakhs kilometers by 2047 emphasising the construction of the World Class Road infrastructure in time bound & target oriented way.
+Viksit Bharat @2047 is a vision of the Government of India to make India a developed nation by 2047.
+In line with the objective, the MoRTH is set to embark on an ambitious plan to construct 50,000 Kms of highspeed (access-controlled) corridors by the year 2047.
+The highways sector in India has been at the forefront of performance and innovation.
+The government is committed towards expanding the National Highway network over 2 Lakh kilometers by 2047 emphasising the construction of the World Class Road infrastructure in a time-bound and target-oriented way.

-To improve the comfort and convenience of the highway users, the Ministry has planned development of state- of-the-art Way Side Amenities (WSA) at approximately every 40 kms along the National Highways.
-A total of
+To improve the comfort and convenience of the highway users, the Ministry has planned development of state-of- the-art Way Side Amenities (WSA) at approximately every 40 Kms along the National Highways.
+A total of 700+ WSAs were planned to be awarded along the National Highways by FY 2025-26.
+322 WSAs have already been awarded of which 162 WSAs were awarded in FY 2023-24.
+Out of 322 WSAs, 83 sites are operational.

-A network of 35 Multimodal Logistics Parks is planned to be developed as part of Bharatmala Pariyojana, with a total investment of about I 46,000 Crores, which once operational, shall be able to handle around 700 million metric tonnes of cargo.
-Of this, MMLPs at 15 prioritised locations will be developed with a total investment of about I 22,000 Crores.
-These Multi-Modal Logistics Parks shall serve as regional cargo aggregation and distribution hubs for various industrial and agricultural nodes, consumer hubs and EXIM gateways such as seaports with multi-modal connectivity.
+A network of 35 Multimodal Logistics Parks ("MMLPs") is planned to be developed as part of Bharatmala Pariyojana, with a total investment of about 46,000 Cr, which once operational, shall be able to handle around 700 Mn metric tonnes of cargo.
+Of this, MMLPs at 15 prioritised locations will be developed with a total investment of about 22,000 Cr.
+These MMPLs shall serve as regional cargo aggregation and distribution hubs for various industrial and agricultural nodes, consumer hubs and EXIM gateways such as seaports with multi-modal connectivity.
 In certain cases, the MMLPs are also being developed in tandem with the Inland Waterway Terminals under the Sagarmala Pariyojana to further reduce the cost of inland cargo movement at a much larger scale as compared to conventional road-based movement.

 India currently has 87 operational and under implementation ports along its coastline.
-All major operational ports currently have 4 lane and above last mile road connectivity.
-MORTH and its implementing agencies have planned the development of 108 Port Connectivity Road (PCR) projects of length ~3,700 km to improve the last mile connectivity of all 87 operational and under implementation ports.
+All major operational ports currently have 4 lane and above last- mile road connectivity.
+MoRTH and its implementing agencies have planned the development of 108 Port Connectivity Road (PCR) projects of length ~3,700 Kms to improve the last-mile connectivity of all 87 operational and under implementation ports.

 2. COMPANY AND BUSINESS OVERVIEW